 What Causes a Stye?

-Reoccuring styes may indicate that eyelids need to be cleaned more often.
-You can do this by using a small amount of baby shampoo on a cotton swab or washcloth.
-Regularly washing away skin dwelling bacteria from the eyelid will decrease the risk of eyelash follicles becoming infected.
+Recurring styes may indicate that eyelids need to be cleaned more often.
+You can do this by using a small amount of baby shampoo on a cotton swab, cotton ball, or washcloth.
+Regularly washing away skin-dwelling bacteria from the eyelid will decrease the risk of eyelash follicles becoming infected.

 References